tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 ## What is Damas-Hindley-Milner?

-A Damas-Hindley-Milner (HM) type system is a type system for the lambda calculus (later adapted for Standard ML and the ML-family languages) with parametric polymorphism, aka generic functions.
-It sits at a sweet spot in PL
-design: the type system is quite expressive, and there are well known type inference algorithms that require absolutely no annotations from the programmer.
+Damas-Hindley-Milner (HM) is a type system for the lambda calculus (later adapted for Standard ML and the ML-family languages) with parametric polymorphism, aka generic functions.
+It sits at a sweet spot in PL design: the type system is quite expressive, and there are well known type inference algorithms that require absolutely no annotations from the programmer.

-TODO: link to papers from Damas, Hindley, and Milner
+It seems to have been discovered independently multiple times over the years, but the most famous papers are the [original][original-milner] (PDF) by Milner and the [follow-on][damas-milner] (PDF) by Damas and Milner.
+Damas continued on to write his [thesis][damas-thesis] (PDF) about it.

+[original-milner]: /assets/img/milner-theory-type-polymorphism.pdf

+[damas-milner]: /assets/img/damas-milner-original.pdf

+[damas-thesis]: /assets/img/damas-thesis.pdf

 The type system is limited, but by virtue of being limited, it confers these
 advantages: